crishN144/Customer-Segmentation-RFM-Dashboard/README.md

    ```

 2. **Set Up the Environment**:
-   - Create a virtual environment:
+   - Create and activate a virtual environment:
      ```bash
      python -m venv venv
      source venv/bin/activate  # On Windows use `venv\Scripts\activate`